 What do you do all day?

-National Math + Science Initiative seeks a highly organized individual willing to join our team as one of our Program Managers directly responsible for the management and support of a cohort of schools in our College Readiness Program (CRP).
-The Program Manager ensures the quality implementation and sustainment of programming in the schools we serve by becoming strategic partners for the administrators who organize and prepare their teachers and students towards advancement in AP programming and STEM education.
+National Math + Science Initiative seeks a highly organized individual willing to join our team as one of our Program Managers directly responsible for the management and support of a cohort of schools and AP for All staff in the New York City Department of Education (NYC DOE).
+The Program Manager ensures the quality implementation and sustainment of programming in the schools we serve by becoming strategic partners for the administrators and supporting DOE staff around shared goals to increase the number of students taking and passing AP exams and expand access to all students.

-To achieve our mission as a NMSI Program Manager, we are committed to support program schools in the successful implementation of the CRP through the following strategic priorities:
+To achieve our mission as a NMSI Program Manager, we are committed to support program schools in the successful implementation of the AP for All program through the following strategic priorities:

-- Build Capacity for Sustainability – Develop district and building level administrators to facilitate an academic culture shift in their schools prioritizing access and opportunities for students in STEM education and preparation for College Readiness through coaching and planning.
+- Build Capacity for Sustainability – Develop district- and school-level stakeholders to facilitate an academic culture shift in their schools by prioritizing NYC's AP For All program.

 What are the details?

-Based in the Greater San Diego area, the Program Manager position reports to the Director, School Partnerships and Program Management.
+The Program Manager position reports to the Senior Program Manager, NYC.
 The Program Manager will demonstrate a commitment to NMSI’s mission, leadership and influencing skills, and a knowledge of secondary teaching and learning; data analysis and exceptional communication and organizational skills are critical for success in this role.
 The ability to speak compellingly about our work and develop content knowledge in key organizational initiatives is also required.

 While work will vary day to day, there are typical job responsibilities in this role:

-- Manage programming through building strong relationships with school-based and district administrators to increase AP math, science and English enrollment and student qualifying AP results;
+- Manage programming through building strong relationships with school-based and district administrators to increase AP course enrollment and student qualifying AP results;

 - Facilitate analysis of student and teacher performance data in each content area to identify areas for targeted intervention and best practice sharing;